ZhouChenghui/Unsupervised-Program-Synthesis-For-Images-by-Sampling-Without-Replacement/README.md

-# Unsupervised Program Synthesis for Images using Tree-Structured LSTM
+# Unsupervised Program Synthesis for Images By Sampling Without Replacement
-This repository contains code accompaning the paper: [Unsupervised Program Synthesis for Images using Tree-Structured LSTM](https://arxiv.org/abs/2001.10119).
+This repository contains code accompaning the paper: [Unsupervised Program Synthesis for Images By Sampling Without Replacement](https://proceedings.mlr.press/v161/zhou21b.html).

 We include code that learns to approximate CAD chair dataset without supervision.